+The relations (10) and (11) inforce that if item i produced on week j using two different raw materials k1and k2with bijk1≠ bijk2, then the left-hand sides of (10) and (11) are equal to zero meanwhile one of the right-hand side of (10 or (11) is less than zero.
+It concludes that bijk1

+and bijk2must be equal.

 Constraints VII are set to ensure that the level of inventory just after raw material delivery does not exceed the maximum capacity.
 On the beginning of week 1: